springculture/clashpussy/README.md

 # Proxy Rules for Subscription Conversion

-clashen.ini for English version clashsimple.ini for Chinese version clashselect.ini use more rules, not recommended.
+clashen.ini for English version

+clashsimple.ini for Chinese version

+clashselect.ini used more rules, not recommended.

 ## Thanks for
 - https://github.com/ACL4SSR/ACL4SSR/tree/master/Clash/Ruleset